LinkWoong/Zeroshot-GAN/README.md

 ## People

-This is my final year project in [Pattern Recognition & Machine Intelligence Laboratory](http://www.premilab.com/), XJTLU.
+This is my final year project in [Pattern Recognition & Machine Intelligence Laboratory](http://www.premilab.com/).
+PremiLab is a new lab set up by the [dean](https://scholar.google.com.hk/citations?user=3l5B0joAAAAJ&hl=en) of EEE department, XJTLU.